Pimp my MOCOLUFA - Dual bootable firmware for Arduino DIY MIDI controllers

 That’s great!
 I used it for many DIY controllers.
 But I have to say something was not too comfortable about using HIDUINO: I had to open and program the “programmed” micro through ISP method because the board lost it’s Serial USB capabilities when switching to MIDI.

-Then, I came across MOCOLUFA, a simple dual-bootable firmware that solved that problem. https://github.com/kuwatay/mocolufa
+Then, I came across MOCOLUFA, a simple dual-bootable firmware that solved that problem.
+GitHub - kuwatay/mocolufa: mocoLUFA (MIDI firmware for Arduino Uno)

 For everyone looking to create a custom controller with MOCOLUFA firmware, we did this simple website that compiles a custom version of the firmware, letting you name the device and manufacturer at will > Pimp My MOCOLUFA